-Say it: A venj Use it - o Key word: Avenge Inflict harm in return for He (an injury or wrong done to oneself or another).
-Use it - outside the lesson Maximus promised to (verb vengeance) Use it - inside the lesson Henry II was outraged at Thomas Becket's latest action and in a rage, shouted for his Knights to avenge him.
-Use it - outside the lesson The avengers protect global 101 avenge the murder of his family. stability from inner or extra- terrestrial threats.
-W WE TIDATES.
+Key Key word: Avenge (verb vengeance) Say it: Define it: Use it - inside the lesson A venj Inflict harm in return for (an injury or wrong done to oneself or another).
+Henry II was outraged at Thomas Becket's latest action and in a rage, shouted for his Knights to avenge him.
+Use it - Use it - outside the lesson Use it - outside the lesson CLADIATOR Maximus promised to avenge the murder of his family.
+The avengers protect globe stability from inner or extra terrestrial threats.